-- Track what’s happening in your industry
+4. Track what’s happening in your industry

-One way to position your blog as an authority within your industry is to blog about the topics, big and small, that are currently affecting your industry and your customers.
+One way to position your blog as an authority within your industry is to blog about the topics, big and small, that are currently affecting your sector and your customers.

 Perhaps there’s been a celebrity news story that connects with your industry, or new technology has been launched that could change how products or services are made or sold?

-What are people talking about in industry groups in LinkedIn?
+What are people talking about in industry groups on LinkedIn?
 Are there articles from people you view as influencers in your sector?
 This can give you a steer on the issues shaping your industry right now.

 Again, these questions can all lead you to potential blog topics.

-- Use Google Trends
+6. Use Google Trends

 In addition, you can ask Google to notify you about how specific keywords or phrases are performing.
 For example, you might want to know if people are talking about your business, your suppliers, your industry or your competitors.

-- Keep a swipe file
+7. Keep a swipe file